strands-project/strands_ui/README.md

 ```bash
 roslaunch marathon_touch_gui marathon_gui_dependencies.launch
 ```
+This will launch the webserver on localhost port 8090, so browse to [http://localhost:8090](http://localhost:8090).

-The you can call the `marathon_touch_gui` functions.
+Then you can call the `marathon_touch_gui` functions.
 To test you can cycle through them with
 ```bash
 rosrun marathon_touch_gui demo.py
 ```